AIdrisy0139/ccny59866/README.md

 ## Integer Mode
 <img src="/images/end.png">

-We see that with integer mode in blue we have a performance gain.
+We see that with integer mode in blue we have a performance gain over the non int mode, blue, and the baseline in orange.

 ---

 # Pre-Existing README